→ Is a trip of a lifetime

 It’s better to check visa requirements (required for the nationals of your country) with the embassy well before you travel.

 Credit Cards and Debit Cards are widely accepted.
 ATMs are available throughout the country.
 Changing cash or traveler’s check is not that hard.
+It is better to take a traveler’s check in Pound Sterling/US Dollar.

 Inside the city, you can get around on foot or by taxi.
 Hiring a car or picking up a taxi (registered) can be the best alternatives too.
 You can rent a bike too.